Graduate students in Applied Econometrics, taught by Associate Professor Michael Anderson. Photo: Jim Block

 We may make exceptions for students who do not meet these guidelines if they have other characteristics or experiences that we believe are important, such as professional experience or graduate training in fields relevant to the core research interests of the department, yet academic preparation is an excellent predictor of success in our graduate program.

-International students are required to show competency in English, with a minimum TOEFL score of 68 for the internet-based test, 230 in the computer-based test, or 570 for the paper test.
+International students are required to show competency in English, with a minimum Test of English as a Foreign Language (TOEFL) score of 90 for the internet-based test, 230 in the computer-based test, or 570 for the paper test.

 In evaluating an international student's background, we are sometimes unfamiliar with the grading system used, the content of courses, etc. We recommend that foreign students provide an official explanation of the grading system and explain in some detail the content of the courses they have taken.

 Preparing for Graduate Admissions

 An applicant should hold a degree comparable to a Bachelor's degree at the University of California and must have demonstrated strong scholarship potential.
 The degree need not be in agricultural or resource economics.

 Preparation in Math and Statistics (Equivalent Berkeley course in parentheses)

 - Introduction to Linear Algebra and Differential Equations (Math 54)

 - Real and Functional Analysis (Math 104)